JohnTelford/GPT/docs/Topics/HOA/hoa_overview.md

 #### Garden Shed

-We submitted an ARCHITECTURAL & DESIGN APPLICATION FORM to the HOA and Kappes-Miller on April 15, 2020 requesting  a freestanding garden shed to be placed with clearance for building, maintenance, and winter weatherization, between our bedroom wall and the back fence.
+We submitted an ARCHITECTURAL & DESIGN APPLICATION FORM to the HOA and Kappes-Miller on April 15, 2020 requesting a freestanding garden shed to be placed near our bedroom  wall, with clearance for building, maintenance, and winter weatherization.
 It was **DENIED**.

 The HOA Board and Architectural Committee said they investigated the unit property lines July 14, 2020 using a site map after reviewing the architectural request.
 They determined that the area in question is considered a “common area,” and is not part of our property, and thus cannot be built upon.